thecodingtree/vibe-tetris/README.md

 - Sound effects and background music
 - Game menu with customizable options
 - AI demo mode where the computer plays automatically
+- Battle mode where you compete against the AI (first to 200 points wins)

 ## Controls